 How good are your leads?
 Below are some more lead generation tips to review to consider if your lead generation strategy is working for you.

 Cost per lead.
 Sure spending as little money as you can per lead sounds tempting but it's often a mistake going for the cheapest lead, it's also about converting that lead.
 For example: With an online directory (like mentioned above) you might only pay $20 per lead, but if the close rate on that lead is only 5% that's not going to sustain you.
-If you're doing your own campaign (maybe some SEO, video or PPC) where the conversion rate might exceed 50%, you should be glad with paying $125 per lead.
+If you're doing your own campaign (maybe some SEO, video or PPC) where the conversion rate might exceed 50%, you should be glad to pay $125 per lead.
 Your cost per lead would be $400 (for the $20 lead) vs. $250 (for the $125 lead).
-In this scenario the $125 per lead is cheaper and you get more lasting equity out of it to boot, because you've invested in your own SEO and PPC, which will continue to deliver.
+In this scenario, the $125 per lead is cheaper and you get more lasting equity out of it to boot, because you've invested in your own SEO and PPC, which will continue to deliver.

 Consistent leads.
 You can't run a business on one lead a month.
 It's no surprise you need consistent leads to survive, so your source should be providing you with new leads over and over again.
-Having a source that can provide you 100's of leads a month will sustain your business well into the future.
+Having a source that can provide you with hundreds of leads a month will sustain your business well into the future.
 Building out your own marketing strategy helps achieve this over time - you're building assets that live in the marketplace forever, not throwing money at one-time advertising attempts.

 Quality of leads.
 We touched on this above but here's another example.
 If you're paying $10 a lead but only converting 1 out of 10 that equals $100 per customer.
 Now if you're paying $40 a lead but convert 90% of the time, that's better.
 Though the lead is more expensive, you're more likely going to convert that lead into a customer, which means profit.
 That's a quality lead because you're more likely to close it.
 You're more likely to close it because they found you exclusively and not your competitor.
 That's a benefit of doing your own marketing, beating your competition.

 Concentration of leads.
 Often overlooked and it depends on what industry or service you're in but very important when it comes to the service industry that needs to do estimates.
 If the leads are not concentrated in one geographic area, that means you or your sales guy is driving around.
-What's that costing you in time, gas and efficiency?
+What's that costing you in time, gas, and efficiency?
 If you have to drive a 1/2 hour to each appointment, you're missing out on a lot of appointments, wasting time and gas.
 Instead, cut that drive down to 5 minutes and you're delivering many more estimates plus saving money.
 Having a custom marketing campaign can deliver you appointments/leads in one concentrated geographic area at a time.

-The choice is yours, be wise in your lead generation efforts.
+The choice is yours, be wise in your lead-generation efforts.
 Don't drive two hours a day to build a $25,000 house for a cheapskate when you could walk next door and build a $500,000 home for your neighbor.
 Translation: quality leads count.

 As a business owner, you're pressed for time every single day.
 Trying to execute a marketing strategy to generate leads is just another thing you don't need on your plate.
-That's why you should turn to a team that provides lead generation services and can help you achieve your goals.
+That's why you should turn to a team that provides lead-generation services and can help you achieve your goals.
 Because, as you read, it's not about the cheapest price, it's about the quality of the lead and the profit you make.